ServiceNowDevProgram/code-snippets/Client-Side Components/UI Actions/Cancel Flow Executions/README.md

 1. Open the record where you want to cancel the associated flows.
 2. Click on the **Cancel Flow** UI Action button.
 3. The system will identify and cancel all running flows for the current record.
+4. The same can be used in Business rules as well based on trigger conditions

 ## Dependencies